cayoyoyo/top5/README.md

 ## User Routes

-POST /signup: Register a new user.
-POST /login: Log in an existing user.
-Movie Routes
+Method	Endpoint	Request Body	Response (200)	Action POST	/signup	{ username, email, password }	-	Registers the user in the database.
+POST	/login	{ email, password }	{ authToken: authToken }	Logs in a user already registered.
-GET /movies: Get a list of all movies.
+GET	/movies	-	{ movies: [movie] }	Retrieves a list of movies from the TMDb API.
-GET /movies/:movieId: Get detailed information about a specific movie.
+GET	/movies/:movieId	-	{ movie: movie }	Retrieves detailed information about a specific movie from the TMDb API.
+GET	/users/:userId/movies	-	{ topList: [movie] }	Get a user's top 5 movie list from the database.
-POST /movies: Add a new movie to the database (for admin users).
+POST	/users/:userId/movies	{ movieId }	-	Add a movie to the user's top 5 list in the database.
-PUT /movies/:movieId: Update the details of a movie (for admin users).
-DELETE /movies/:movieId: Remove a movie from the database (for admin users).
-User Movie List Routes
+GET	/tops	-	{ tops: [top] }	Retrieves a list of top lists from the database.
+GET	/tops/:topId	-	{ top: top }	Retrieves detailed information about a specific top list from the database.
-GET /users/:userId/movies: Get a user's top 5 movie list.
+GET	/tops/:topId/comments	-	{ comments: [comment] }	Get comments for a specific top list from the database.
-POST /users/:userId/movies: Add a movie to a user's top 5 list.
+POST	/tops/:topId/comments	{ text }	-	Add a comment to a top list in the database.

 DELETE /users/:userId/movies/:movieId: Remove a movie from a user's top 5 list.
 External API
 The application fetches movie data from the MovieAPI to provide movie details.